commontoolsinc/tutorials/state.md

 :emphasize-lines:
   const ac = lift(calcAC)(dex);
 ```
-You can now use the reference to the lift `ac` just like you'd use any cell reference.
+We can now use the reference to the lift `ac` just like we'd use any cell reference.

 :::{admonition} Advanced note
 `lift` returns a function that matches the passed in function's